CobaltXII/boiler/README.md

 ## Dependencies

-The Boiler framework by default does not have any dependancies.
-However, to unlock certain features such as the `loadimg` function, you must define `BOIL_USE_STB_IMAGE`, which includes the `stb_image` header file.
-Thanks to Sean T. Barrett and contributors for creating that wonderful API.
+The Boiler framework depends on SDL2.
+It includes the header files `stb_image.hpp` and `stb_truetype.hpp`.
+These do not need to be included in any distribution or usage of Boiler in order for Boiler to function.
+They are just included for convenience.

 ## License